Financial-Times/origami/README.md

 Turns on debug mode (logging event details to the console).

 ## Events
-Each of these custom events are fired on `document.body`, `event.detail.originalEvent` contains a reference to the original browser event and `event.detail.size` the result of `o-viewport#getSize()`.
+Each of these custom events are fired on `document.body`, `event.detail.originalEvent` contains a reference to the original browser event and `event.detail.viewport` the result of `o-viewport#getSize()`.
 Additional properties in `event.detail` are detailed below:

 ### `oViewport.resize`
 No additional properties